 To be considered organic by the USDA and other regulatory agencies, vegetables must be from non-GMO seeds, be grown without synthetic chemical pesticides or fertilizers, and not be irradiated or treated with chemicals after harvesting.
 For more benefits you may want to read The Top Ten Benefits of Organic Gardening.

 for the first time (or transitioning a chemical garden), it is important

 to perform a soil test, which will show if your garden soil is lacking

-extension service, which you can find online.
+extension service.
 They will provide you with

 instructions on how to sample your soil, and it usually costs around

 $20-25.
 Home test kits are generally not very accurate and do not test a wide enough array of necessary minerals.

 If your garden is low in any specific nutrients, you can supplement your initial crop with appropriate organic fertilizer.
 There are detailed instructions on interpreting your soil test and creating a custom mix to correct your deficiencies (it is not as simple as it may sound) on my organic fertilizer page.